Musyoki-Gerald/pharmacy-management-system/README.md

 healthier lives.
 This makes the network of pharmacies a valuable asset for the provision of healthcare goals to improve accuracy and enhance efficiency in pharmaceutical stores and shops.
-The theory behind this project is based on the design and implementation of a pharmacy management system that provides sophistication to perform any kind of task in a particular form, hence forming corresponding idealistic pharmacy-related activities, improving accuracy, and enhancing efficiency in the pharmacy.
+The theory behind this project is based on the design and implementation of a pharmacy management system that provides sophistication to perform any task in a particular form, hence forming corresponding idealistic pharmacy-related activities, improving accuracy, and enhancing efficiency in the pharmacy.

 # INTRODUCTION
 A pharmacy is a retail shop which provides pharmaceutical drugs, among other products.
-At the pharmacy, the standard activities and operational model include the following; Drug designation and classification which consist of the arrangement of drugs according to their uses to avoid confusion.
+At the pharmacy, the standard activities and operational model include the following; Drug designation and classification which consists of the arrangement of drugs according to their uses to avoid confusion.
 Shelves, racks and pallets are set in the pharmacy for accommodating the goods to be stored at the pharmacy which ensures air circulation and protects the drugs against humidity.
 A desk is required for the person in charge of the pharmacy for administrative work and the keeping of documents.